About Al-ki (or Alki)

 Phillips, W.S.
 (Walter Shelley) ("el comancho"), The Chinook book; A Descriptive Analysis of the Chinook Jargon in Plain Words, Giving Instructions for Pronunciation, Construction, Expression and Proper Speaking of Chinook with All the Various Shaded Meanings of the Words.
 Seattle: R.L.
 Davis Printing Co., 1913.

 Comments and suggestions are welcome!
-Send me email if you have any suggestions or comments that will help to improve this site.
-I do read all feedback sent to me! —Mike
+If you have any suggestions or comments that will help to improve this site please send email.
+I do read all feedback! —M